 This must-see waterfall forms alongside the massive New Croton Dam at Croton Gorge Park, a Westchester County Park.
 The dam, built between 1893 and 1907, measures 297 feet tall by 266 feet wide and stretches 2,188 feet end-to-end.
 The park is 97 acres with a playground, grills, and hiking trails — fun for the whole family.

 Directions: From Highland Falls, at the traffic circle, head west from Route 9W onto Route 6/Palisades Interstate Parkway for 2.8 miles.
-At the Circle, turn onto Seven Lakes Drive and proceed 12.5 miles to the parking area for the Reeves Meadow Information Center.
+At the circle, turn onto Seven Lakes Drive and proceed 12.5 miles to the parking area for the Reeves Meadow Information Center.

 Follow the red-blazed trail north until you come to the yellow-blazed trail.
 Continue on the yellow-blazed trail until you come to the white-blazed trail at a footbridge that spans Stony Brook.
 Keep following the yellow-blaze trail.
-You will come to Pine Meadow Brook. ross another footbridge over Pine Meadow Brook and follow the white markers along the northern side of the brook.
+You will come to Pine Meadow Brook.
+Cross another footbridge over Pine Meadow Brook and follow the white markers along the northern side of the brook.

 The trail will become rocky and difficult.
 Continue on this trail until you reach the waterfall.

 Directions: Take 9W south toward Cornwall to the Angola Rd exit.
 Turn left onto Angola Rd. and head west for 2.3 miles.
-Bear left onto Mineral Springs Rd., then drive 1.3-mile.
+Bear left onto Mineral Springs Rd., then drive 1.3 miles.
 Bear left onto Old Mineral Springs Rd and park in the pull-off on the left near a green metal access gate and dirt path/road.
 Follow the trail on your left to the falls.

 Directions: From Newburgh, at the junction of Broadway and Route 9W, head north on Route 9W for 8 miles.
 Turn right onto Dock Rd. and pull into the first parking area on the right, directly behind The Falcon.
 View the falls from the parking area.